Acceptance and Commitment Therapy for Depression in Spinal Cord Injury

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue them, but please confirm with the study coordinators.

-Is Acceptance and Commitment Therapy a promising treatment for depression in people with spinal cord injury?
+What evidence suggests that Acceptance and Commitment Therapy might be an effective treatment for depression in spinal cord injury?

 Areum Han, PhD